christianwach/cli-tools-for-civicrm/README.md

 ### Unchanged Commands

 * `wp civicrm api`: For the time-being this command is an alias of `wp civicrm api3`.
 It may become an alias for `wp civicrm api4` when that command is added, so it is definitely better to use `wp civicrm api3` directly to avoid problems in the future.
-There will, of course, be a deprecation notice issued well before the switch, so don't panic!
+There will, of course, be a deprecation notice issued well before the switch, so don't worry!
 * `wp civicrm pipe`: This command will remain in the top-level namespace.

 ### New Commands